Running Rails server

 In this case the PORT number is 3000.

-Merely running the Rails server for an application which also uses Webpack to
+Merely running the Rails server for an application that also compiles JavaScript assets can lead to performance issues and slow down the development process.

 Open a new terminal tab or window.
 In the "Terminal" app in macOS you can do so